7 Native American Characters in Movies That Saved The White Man

 Weird Naked Indian Guy “Wayne’s World 2”

-“Waynestock”, he soon realizes the project might be too ambitious.
+After Wayne Campbell decides to put on the rock concert “Waynestock”, he soon realizes the project might be too ambitious.
 However, with the spiritual guidance of Jim Morrison and the mysterious appearances of a Weird Naked Indian Guy, Wayne is eventually able to host an awesome concert and win his girlfriend back in the process.
 Could this have happened without the help of the weird Naked Indian Guy?
 Probably not!